adham20022023/Js-summary/readme.md

 console.log(`Hello ${username} you have ${items} items and your total is ${total}`);
 ```
 ### format currency
-- eString () = returns a string with a language representations of this number
 - toLocaleString () = returns a string with a language representations of this number
 - number.toLocaleString(locale,{options})
 - 'locale'= specify that language (undefined = default )